pantheon-systems/documentation/CONTRIBUTING.md

 ## Issues - Searching and Creating

-Before you edit or create a doc, search [open issues](https://github.com/pantheon-systems/documentation/issues) to make sure you can't find anything related to what you want to work on.
-If there isn't an issue, create one and add an outline for the article you want to create.
-This allows contributors to get some initial feedback.
+Before you edit or create a doc, search [open issues](https://github.com/pantheon-systems/documentation/issues) to make sure there isn't an existing issue tracking work to resolve the issue you're trying to resolve.
+If there is, feel free to contribute to the existing discussion.
+If there isn't an issue, create one and add an outline for the article you want to create, or explain the issue and resolution for existing content.
+When possible, fill out as much information as possible requested in the Issue Template.

-###Titles and Descriptions
+### Titles and Descriptions
 When creating issues, add a clear title and description.
 Issues should contain relevant information e.g., the document title, the information that is incorrect or outdated and your suggestion on how to fix it, reasons why method A is better than method B, and so on.

 **Example**:
 Title: Apache Solr doc - Terminus command is not working
-Description: The document currently suggests using XYZ commands, but I get the following error (insert error message).
-The fix is to use XYZ commands.
+Description: The document currently suggests using `XYZ` commands, but I get the following error (insert error message).
+The fix is to use `ABC` commands.

-###Labels

-Add labels to issues by clicking the gear in the sidebar on the right.
-Labels are used to signify priority, category, and to help filter existing issues.
-For example, if a doc is incorrect, the label 'Doc Defect' should be applied.

 ## Edit and Test Locally